YetiCodeCamp/cpp-for-beginners/docs/_video_pages/vbwin10.md

 <p align="center">
 <img width="600" height="488" src="images\videos\VirtualBox\VM_Shared_Folder_Settings3.jpg" title="Shared Folder Settings">
 </p>
-In the Add Share window that opens click on the down arrow by folder path and click on other.
+In the Add Share window that opens click on the down arrow by folder path and click on Other.

 Browse to the VM_Shared folder you just created.
 Note that this dialog is actually browsing your host system file structure.